gongdongho12/gongdongho12/README.md

 👋 Hi there!
 I'm **back-end developer** using Spring-Boot.

-I've been developing backend mainly using Kotlin and Webflux, and sometimes I'm developing React.js and Android apps as frontend.
+I've been developing backend mainly using Kotlin and SpringBoot, and sometimes I'm developing React.js and Android apps as frontend.

 <img src="imgs/avatar_background.png" width="100%" />